-With the continued development of solar street lamps, solar street lamp batteries slowly changed from lead-acid batteries to lithium batteries.
-Therefore, many manufacturers use 20AH lithium batteries with a false capacity to impersonate 80AH to customers, access to large profits, 2014 to 2016, many manufacturers earn a lot of profit by lithium batteries a year.
+With the continued development of solar led street lights, solar street light batteries type slowly changed from lead-acid batteries to lithium batteries.
+Therefore, many manufacturers use 20AH lithium batteries with a false capacity to impersonate 80AH to customers, access to large profits, 2014 to 2016, many manufacturers earn a lot of profit by lithium batteries these years.

 12V 60Ah lithium battery, for example: the normal use of 3.7V 2Ah cells, 60Ah ÷ 2Ah × 3 = 90 section.
 When you learn that a 90-section cell has a 12V 60AH capacity, cutting corners requires another upgrade.
 Yes, the battery cells give you 90 knot cells, but quietly give you 3.7V 1AH instead.
 At this point the capacity is only 30AH, all of a sudden a lot of cost reduction, for dishonest businesses, this could be profit, or a nuclear weapon to seize the market.

 So it is very important to know how to calculate the solar street light battery capacity, sometimes you can avoid being cheated.

 How do you calculate the configuration of lithium-ion battery solar street lights?

 Let’s take 40W LED light source as an example: the customer requires 8 hours of lighting per day, and 3 days for rainy days.

 Let’s take the 18650 lithium ternary battery as an example.